sihamouda/Social-App-Express/README.md

 # Simple Express App

-This is a REST API app for a blog website.
+This is an Express.JS REST API for a blog website.

 It is a personal project to help me improve my devolepment skills and my network protocols knowledge.
-Therefore, I used Express.JS instead of Nest.JS or any other framework.
-I found myself read a lot of articles about JavaScript, ECMAscript, Back-End Architecture ...

 ![Logo](https://miro.medium.com/max/800/1*M10QaO1mZCk_jvH2EBNmaQ.jpeg "title")